Maxsafer/emuCenter/README.md

 **Launching/closing games** <br>
 After setting everything up, just tap on the game that you want to launch.
 Most of the emulators can configure an exit hotkey/shortcut.
 I have configured on my emulators every game to exit on ESC since most of them already exit like that.
-Also, it was easy to configure my handheld to do ESC with a custom Ayaneo button.
+Also, it was easy to configure my handheld to do ESC with a custom Ayaneo button or to set a button to "close program" which closes the emulator running.

 **Closing EmuCenter** <br>
 When in focus, EmuCenter can be closed with ESC, Ctrl+c and Ctrl+q and with a controller pressing "B".